thebaconfate/Machine-learning-project/README.md

 3. Type in the terminal: .\env\Scripts\activate to activate the virtual environment
 4. Type in the terminal: pip install -r requirements.txt to install the libraries and their dependencies.

 Author: Gérard Lichtert
 StudentID: 0557513

+Most of the inspired code is from the official libraries https://scikit-learn.org/stable/index.html